ksauraj/telegram-bash-bot/docs/supported_methods.md

+### Adding more methods to call Telegram Bot API.

+All functions related to [Telegram Bot API](https://core.telegram.org/bots/api) are present in  `util.sh`.
+You can add new methods following the current style of `variable names` to look it simpler.

 ## Available Telegram Methods
-All these methods are defined in [util.sh](https://github.com/noobyysauraj/telegram_bash_bot/blob/master/util.sh).
+All these methods are defined in [util.sh](https://github.com/noobyysauraj/telegram-bash-bot/blob/master/util.sh).
 If you think some methods are missing and you can add them, please go ahead and don't forget to open a __pull request__ with the changes you made.
+[Extension of this part](https://noobyysauraj.github.io/telegram-bash-bot/#stored-variables).
-> Commands listed below will only work when you have your `Bot token` stored in `.token` file of current directory.
+> Commands listed below will only work when you have your `Bot token` stored in `.token.sh` file of current directory.

 #### `--sendmsg`
 - Use this method to send text messages.
 On success, the sent Message is returned.